Col-R/calm_care/README.md

 In progress

 ## Inspiration
-My local massage place has a strangely outdated website, so I decided to build one myself!
+Little project where I build a nice modern site showcasing the services of a local small business!
 This is not intended for production use, just a project idea at this time of inception.

 ## Contact
 Created by Cole Robinson (https://www.linkedin.com/in/cwrobinson-/)